 - Get your CVs and referrals in order

 Once you have taken the time needed to take care of yourself, it is time to get your life in order.
-Start off by updating your CV, and LinkedIn page.
-Remember to let recruiters know that you are seeking for a job on your social media pages too!
+Start off by updating your CV, and LinkedIn profile.
+Remember to let recruiters know that you are seeking a new job on your social media pages too!
 Check out the different jobs available online.
 Don’t forget to ask around to see if any immediate associates are hiring.
 People are more likely to hire someone through recommendations!

 You can do this

 Sometimes, things don’t go the way we always wanted.
 Retrenchment happens and there are others who have gone through and are going through the same experience.
 Although it is not part of our list we recommend talking to your close friends and family it can be very helpful.
 It will also help you to understand your situation better and plan for the future.
 While waiting for the next job, take your time to enhance your professional skills, meet new people to increase your connections, and relax!

 Enjoyed this article let us know your thoughts comment below:

 About half the sky